scliu476/DS-Project-01-911-Calls-Analysis/!README.md

 All the codes are written and compiled under the environment of Jupyter Notebook.

 ### Supporting Materials
-All the supporting materials are saved in the same folder with this README.md file.
+All the supporting materials below are saved in the same folder with this README.md file.

+* Folder of images
+* Package of missingno
+* ML Capstone - Data.csv
+* visuals.py

 ### Libraries
 All the libraries that are needed to be imported and used to run the codes are listed as follows: